trepel/coolstore-ionic1-example-app/README.md

 Note you might need to `sudo` some commands.
 This also applies for the rest of the commands mentioned below.
 It creates `android-debug.apk` file you can download and install on emulator or real device.

+## Automation

+You can skip reading following sections and go directly to `automation/python-jenkins` to get things done quickly.
+Jenkins pipelines that automate many of following steps are there.

 ### Installing Java

 Java is a programming language for Android application.
 You need Java compiler to build Android applications thus be sure to install Java SDK and not JRE only.
 For installation visit [download page](http://www.oracle.com/technetwork/java/javase/downloads).